 Poland – First Battle of Krasnik won by Dankl’s Austrians who take 6,000 PoWs and 28 guns and advance on Lublin.
-Russian Fourth Army (Evert replaces Salza) retreats 4 miles.
+Russian Fourth Army (Evert replaces Salza) retreats 4 miles (6.44 km).

 Galicia: Austrian Second Army arriving from Serbia (complete on August 28).

-Herzegovina: Austrian Bilek garrison sortie and 3rd Mountain Brigade raises Montenegrin blockade on August 26.
+Herzegovina: Austrian Bilek garrison sortie and 3rd Mountain Brigade raises Montenegrin blockades on August 26.

 Western Front: RFC achieves first combat victory.
-3 BE2 of 2nd Squadron force down a Aviatik B-type, pursuing crew into woods.
+3 BE2 of 2nd Squadron force down an Aviatik B-type, pursuing crew into woods.